GoogleCloudPlatform/pgadapter/docs/open_telemetry.md

    to create a DML batch, buffer the DML statements on the client, and then execute the statements on Cloud Spanner.
 The total time of this span is the time it took to buffer all the statements on the client and to execute the batch on Cloud Spanner.
-4. `execute_on_spanner`: For each DML statement, an `execute_on_spanner` span is created within the DML batch.
-These statements are not executed on spanner, but buffered in the Spanner client until all the DML statements have been collected.
-The DML statements are then sent to Cloud Spanner as one Batch DML request.
-These spans contain the actual SQL statements that are executed.
+4. `buffer`: For each DML statement, a `buffer` span is created within the DML batch.
+These statements are not yet executed on spanner, but buffered in the Spanner client until all the DML statements have been collected.
+5. `execute_batch_on_spanner`: Once all DML statements have been collected, PGAdapter creates one batch and sends this as one request to Cloud Spanner.
+This span shows the time it takes to execute this batch request on Cloud Spanner.

 ![PGAdapter Cloud Trace - Batch DML example](img/dml_batch_trace_sample.png?raw=true "PGAdapter Cloud Trace - Batch DML example")